Aquietzero/nullspace/source/_posts/reading/realtime-collision-detection/2022-04-10-spatial-partitioning.md

 ## k-d Tree Intersection Test

 The basic idea behind intersecting a ray or directed line segment with a k-d tree is straightforward.
-The segment $S(t) = A + t\bold{d}$ is intersected against the node’s splitting plane, and the $t$ value of intersection is computed.
+The segment $S(t) = A + t\textbf{d}$ is intersected against the node’s splitting plane, and the $t$ value of intersection is computed.
 It $t$ is within the interval of the segment, $0 \leq t \leq t_\text{max}$, the segment straddles the plane and both children of the tree are recursively descended.

 ```cpp
 // Visit all k-d tree nodes intersected by segment S = a + t * d, 0 <= t < tmax